VOTE NOVEMBER 4

 Why I’m Running

-Elected or not, I think it’s incredibly important to have a contested local election to bring more awareness and open discussion to what our city government does, what they want to do, what the board of mayor and commissioners (BOMC) does and can do, and what all of that means for each and every one of us.
+With that in mind, I also think it’s incredibly important to have a contested local election to bring more awareness and open discussion to what our city government does, what they want to do, what the board of mayor and commissioners (BOMC) does and can do, and what all of that means for each and every one of us.

 Why I’m Qualified

-I have 20+ years of professional experience in journalism, communications, and market research in commercial real estate, travel and hospitality, advertising, technology, and corporate governance.
+I have 20+ years of professional experience in journalism, communications, public relations, and market research/data analysis across commercial real estate, travel and hospitality, advertising, technology, and corporate governance.

 It’s my job to listen, and then to repeat back what I’ve heard.
 I’m curious, thorough, and detail-oriented, known for my ability to process complex information, see all sides of an issue, and communicate in a way that’s clear and easily understood.